 When it comes to applying to grad school, I think I win the award for the world’s biggest emotional roller coaster.
 A handful of my closest friends know the intimate details of all the highs and lows leading up to grad school, suffice it to say it’s been crazy.

-I come from a long history of women in my family that were often forced to quit school due to the psychological, emotional, and cultural shackles that come with the cycle of poverty.
-My grandmother on my dad’s side cannot read or write and my grandmother on my mom’s side didn’t finish a middle school level education till in her 50s.
-My Dad also experienced the worst oppression in poverty just because he was the only one in his family that wanted to go to school.
-Unsupported and discouraged by his family, he was subjugated to abuse and child labor tossed from distant family members to non-relatives just to get through the 5th grade.
-Later, my dad stayed with a random couple who owned a pharmacy to be able to finish out high school.
-Then, his parents decided to leave Mexico and move to the United States without him even though they knew he still needed to finish secondary.
-In exchange for housing my dad, the pharmacists taking care of him tasked him with opening and closing the store everyday and all the building maintenance.
+I come from a long history of women in my family that were often forced to quit school due to the psychological and cultural shackles that come with the cycle of poverty.
+My paternal grandmother cannot read or write and my maternal grandmother didn’t finish a middle school level education.
+My Dad also experienced the worst oppression in poverty because he was the only one in his family that wanted to pursue an education.
+Unsupported and discouraged, he was subjugated to abuse and child labor, tossed around distant family members’ households (including non-relatives) to get through the 5th grade.
+Later, my dad stayed with a non-familial couple who owned a pharmacy in order to pursue high school.
+Then, his parents decided to leave Mexico and move to the United States without him, even though they knew he still needed to finish secondary.
+The pharmacists took my Dad in and tasked him with opening and closing the store everyday and building maintenance in exchange for housing him.
+To this day, my Dad wishes he could find the pharmacists that helped him get through school, but when he moved to the United States he never saw them again.
 After high school, my Dad gave up a full scholarship to medical school in Monterrey to be reunited with his parents thinking he would have the ability to continue his education in the United States only to be held back by the naturalization process.

 Always keeping in the back of my mind the adversity in my family’s past and the poverty cycle I come from, it’s taken me this long to finally figure out where God was opening doors for me.
 After applying early last year and what felt like an eternity waiting, I was notified in April that I was one of a handful of students that won the Nation’s very coveted NSF Graduate Research Fellowship out of 12,000 applicants.
 Like a gust of wind my circumstances changed…

-And so it is with great enthusiasm I embrace a new beginning in Philadelphia where I will be attending the University of Pennsylvania to get my PhD in Computer Science… I’ve had to endure much dearness to get to this point in my life, but for me that means the value I place on receiving this NSF Fellowship is more palpable for me than just a grateful feeling and an opportunity I will live out fully every day as I’ve had to with every hardship leading me here.
+And so it is with great enthusiasm I embrace a new beginning in Philadelphia where I will be attending the University of Pennsylvania… I’ve had to endure much dearness to get to this point in my life, but for me that means the value I place on receiving this NSF Fellowship is more palpable for me than just a grateful feeling and an opportunity I will live out fully every day as I’ve had to with every hardship leading me here.
 I had to submit a college video essay to one of the grad schools I applied to and thought I’d share “how it all began.”
 This is my Cinderella story…